Best daily deals

 7.0

 There aren’t many products that get universal recommendations.
 Everything from cars to kitchen knives has a plethora of opinions and reviews for people to look into before they buy.
-That isn’t really the case for affordable, waterproof Bluetooth speakers.
-For years now if you wanted a speaker that you can bring to the beach and won’t break the bank my answer has been to just get the JBL Flip.
-Upon its release, we spent a couple weeks with the JBL Flip 5 and found it to be a great speaker.
+That isn’t the case for affordable, waterproof Bluetooth speakers.
+For years now, if you wanted a speaker to bring to the beach and won’t break the bank, my answer has been to just get the JBL Flip 5.
+Upon its release, we spent a couple of weeks with the JBL Flip 5 and found it to be a great speaker.
 However, is it still worth buying with the newer Flip 6?

-Editor’s note: this JBL Flip 5 review was updated on September 29, 2023 to update formatting, style.
+Editor’s note: This JBL Flip 5 review was updated on September 29, 2023, and again on August 21st, 2024, to correct formatting and style.

-The IPX7 rating will make this attractive for shower singers and poolside chill sessions, but really anyone looking for their first Bluetooth speaker will probably like the Flip 5.
-It isn’t that much better than the Flip 4, but you might as well future-proof your purchase for as long as you can with the USB-C input.
+The IPX7 rating will make this attractive for shower singers and poolside chill sessions, but anyone looking for their first Bluetooth speaker will probably like the Flip 5.
+It isn’t much better than the Flip 4, but you might as well future-proof your purchase for as long as possible with the USB-C input.

 How’s the build quality of the Flip 5?

 If there’s one thing the JBL Flip series is known for, it’s for being tough.
-The Flip series started out splashproof, and eventually made the jump to being completely waterproof — and that’s still the case with the new JBL Flip 5.
-It’s wrapped in a durable fabric material that gives it an IPX7 rating, meaning: it can survive being submerged in up to one meter of water.
-On either end of the speaker is a tough rubber that protects the exposed bass radiators.
+The Flip series started out splashproof and eventually jumped to being completely waterproof — and that’s still the case with the new JBL Flip 5.
+It’s wrapped in a durable fabric that gives it an IPX7 rating, meaning it can survive being submerged in up to one meter of water.
+A rugged rubber that protects the exposed bass radiators is on either end of the speaker.

 JBL Flip 5 next to blue paracord and green jacket in a black backpack